 MA: Dec.
 15 for fall admission and financial aid consideration.

-MACD: No official deadline exists for the master of arts in Christian doctrine (MACD).
+MACD: No official deadline exists for the MA in Christian doctrine (MACD).

 PhD: Dec.
 15 for fall admission

 The Theology department offers master's and doctoral programs aimed at giving students an integrated approach to theological studies, emphasizing, within theological specialties, the interaction of Judaism and Christianity in antiquity, and in historical, systematic and ethical approaches to theology.

 The programs seek to develop scholars who can make significant contributions to theological research and writing, and college and high school teachers who can teach a broad range of courses.
 This broad theological background has enabled program graduates to enjoy enviable success in securing teaching positions in over 200 colleges and universities, in church work and ministry, and in a variety of other education-related institutions.

 Select any of the specializations below to learn more.

 Master of Arts in Christian Doctrine (MACD)- Online program

 The Master of Arts in Christian Doctrine program is a convenient, online program designed for individuals seeking to improve their understandings of the Christian faith and its connection to their personal and professional endeavors.

 Intended primarily, but not exclusively, for those who intend to pursue a doctoral degree in theology or religious studies.
 The degree provides professional competence in the field of theological studies.